Getting to know Norway: Part 328th August 2018

 2017-06-07: Going Scandinavian in the rain

-Eventually, I needed to leave my wooded lakeland surroundings after me to navigate towards Mosavatnet.
-Quieter lanes and cycle paths were my lot and it took a little effort to orient myself properly at one junction over a busy road.
+Eventually, I needed to leave my wooded lake-land surroundings after me to navigate towards Mosavatnet.
+Quieter lanes and cycle paths were my lot, and it took a little effort to orient myself properly at one junction over a busy road.
 Once that was achieved, I soon was at my intended destination.

-Finding a quieter road, I left Mosavatnet to continue towards Breiavatnet and I soon started to recognise my surroundings as I got nearer to this lake that I has passed more than the others.
-After all, it is beside the bus and train stations so I spent some time here the previous day.
+Finding a quieter road, I left Mosavatnet to continue towards Breiavatnet and I soon started to recognise my surroundings as I got nearer to this lake that I had passed more than the others.
+After all, it is beside the bus and train stations, so I spent some time here the previous day.
 On this occasion, it was time to get back to the hotel and end my damp yet satisfying saunter.

 2017-06-08: Two hikes in one day

-My last full day in Norway allowed me to go hiking in wilder surroundings in spite of what felt like twenty four hours of rain.
+My last full day in Norway allowed me to go hiking in wilder surroundings in spite of what felt like twenty-four hours of rain.
 Once I had dealt with some Irish matters by phone and email, I was on my way for a stretch of time away from any semblance of work.
 Lightening rain added to the hope of there being something special to savour.

 After a ferry ride to Tau and a bus journey from there to Vatne, I was at my trailhead.
 Because I was destined for Preikestolen, this was no solitary trek given how famous the rocky outcrop happens to be.
-Nonetheless, I enjoyed a dry start in misty conditions but rain was to return so the walk was to become one where I was clad in waterproofs for much of the way.
+Nonetheless, I enjoyed a dry start in misty conditions, but rain was to return, so the walk was to become one where I was clad in waterproofs for much of the way.
 This made the ascent sweaty work and I needed to be aware of others around me too, not that there were no quieter stretches.

 What is etched in my mind is the poor visibility at Preikestolen itself, not that it deterred anyone from taking clichéd photos of each other.
-In my own mind, I like to think that the clag spared me from seeing anything like a sheer drop so it was no disappointed to meet with it.
+In my own mind, I like to think that the clag spared me from seeing anything like a sheer drop, so it was no disappointment to meet with it.
 People still must have remained there a while because what I remember of the descent is that it was quieter and there was one point where I was tempted to include a diversion to Moslifjellet but discounted it for reasons lost to me now.

-The path went up and down a lot as it passed several waterfalls so that took its toll on tiring legs.
-Reaching the hut at Torsnes brought short-lived hopes of a broader and gentler track but more path walking followed until I was back near Preikestolhytta again.
-Any hopes of catching the penultimate bus of the day to Tau suffered the same fate as those at Torsnes so a longer wait in muggy midge-populated conditions was in order; it gave my system some much needed rest.
-At least, I was awaiting the bus instead of being stranded by my own tardiness and it was reassuring that I was not alone in my vigil.
+The path went up and down a lot as it passed several waterfalls, so that took its toll on tiring legs.
+Reaching the hut at Torsnes brought short-lived hopes of a broader and gentler track, but more path walking followed until I was back near Preikestolhytta again.
+Any hopes of catching the penultimate bus of the day to Tau suffered the same fate as those at Torsnes, so a longer wait in muggy midge-populated conditions was in order; it gave my system some much-needed rest.
+At least, I was awaiting the bus instead of being stranded by my own tardiness, and it was reassuring that I was not alone in my vigil.
 In fact, the others continued all the way back to Stavanger by the reverse of what had been my outbound route.

-While I might have liked to return home on a Saturday and gain an extra day, flight schedules scuppered that scheme so I left on a wet Friday.
-Waiting in the hotel as long as possible did not stop my getting damp on my way from there to the bus station from where I got to Stavanger’s airport to start an air journey with a connection via Oslo.
+While I might have liked to return home on a Saturday and gain an extra day, flight schedules scuppered that scheme, so I left on a wet Friday.
+Waiting in the hotel as long as possible did not stop my getting damp on my way from there to the bus station, from where I got to Stavanger’s airport to start an air journey with a connection via Oslo.
 The experience was a reasonably painless one.

 Overall, the trip satisfied me and imperfect weather was not a source of irritation; much had been savoured and Norway is better known to me.
 Unused schemes like a visit to Kjerag or travelling up the coast to Bergen may encourage another return yet should life settle down again and my overseas wanderings restart.
-Other parts of Norway are tempting too and visiting the Lofoten Islands or Jotunheimen National Park are just two examples and I also would like to wander about the wooded and lake-studded hill country near Oslo itself.
+Other parts of Norway are tempting too and visiting the Lofoten Islands or Jotunheimen National Park are just two examples, and I also would like to wander about the wooded and lake-studded hill country near Oslo itself.
 In a nutshell, there is more to draw me to Norway again.